 Wrong!
 There were times when such a notion could have been true, but not anymore.
-We are in the age of breaking walls down and building them anew, a time where your degree, skills, experience, and location no longer matters.
+We are in an age where your degree, skills, experience, and location no longer matters.

-1. Career and salary will always start from the bottom
+1. Career & salary will always start from the bottom

 Everyone has to start and be content with receiving minimum pay, right?
 This is the standard for everyone who is starting their career in any industry.
 It doesn’t matter if you have years of experience in a different field, if you enter a new field the words "Pay is depending on experience” is always on the fine print.